Scenario for creating a knowledge article in Smart IT

 (Optional) She clicks the +Add New link in the Related Items section to add related knowledge articles.

 - After she has entered all the required information, she clicks Submit Changes to save the article.

 After creating the article, it will go through the regular article life cycle.
-For more information, see in the BMC Knowledge Management documentation.
+For more information, see Learning about Knowledge Management.